-The three – Nicholson, Hopper and Fonda – would reunite in the groundbreaking film that would launch the New Cinema and the counterculture onto the big screen: Easy Rider.
+The three – Nicholson, Hopper and Fonda – would reunite in the groundbreaking film that would launch the New Cinema and the counterculture onto the big screen: Easy Rider (you can stream it on CHILI here).
 The use of a rock soundtrack, the innovative editing and cinematography, the downbeat ending and the subversive wit proved hugely popular and had Hollywood executives running around with their hair on fire trying to catch up with what was going on.
 All their solid studio fare looked increasingly creaky and irrelevant, with Cleopatra the most obvious big budget example.
 Fonda himself played a straight man to Nicholson and Hopper’s zanier figures, but in a way he embodied a new form of American heroism, superseding the figures his father had so successfully played and finally offering something new.

 With kudos and visibility earned, Fonda turned to directing with the beautiful and – at the time – sadly underrated western The Hired Hand.
 It is a melancholic Western which seems also to hark back to a the roots of American freedom and an almost tangible male loneliness that goes with it.
 It was one of a number of films which Fonda made with Warren Oates, a good friend.
-One of those films was the little known gem Race with the Devil, in which the pair try to protect their family motor homes from a satanic cult.
+One of those films was the little known gem Race with the Devil (you can watch it on streaming here), in which the pair try to protect their family motor homes from a satanic cult.
 The film was a hit as was Dirty Mary, Crazy Larry in which Fonda and Susan George drove across country escaping the police after a bank heist.
 It was a stylish exciting car movie graced with a typically grim conclusion.

 Although he never stopped working into the new millennium and many of his roles were substantial, Fonda will always be famed for the way he took over the 60s and 70s.
 Unlike Nicholson and Hopper, there was something more relaxed about Fonda, steadier.
 He was a rebel who knew what was up and there was a sadness rather than a frenzy to his rebellion.
 As Wyatt “Captain America” Earp in Easy Rider, he has the authority to pronounce ‘We blew it!’ and the dignity to continue regardless.
 Ride in Peace, man.
 Ride in peace.